On this page:

 Murray-Darling Basin Plan obligations and reporting

-Under this initiative, funding is provided for the delivery of Victoria’s environmental watering obligations under the Commonwealth Water Act - Basin Plan (2012).
-This includes funding for CMA staff to deliver
+Under this initiative, funding was provided for the delivery of Victoria’s environmental watering obligations under the Commonwealth Water Act - Basin Plan (2012).
+This includes funding for delivery of:

 • on-ground watering actions